-With such a high approval rating for commercial travelers, it goes without saying that A-list travelers who charter a private jet to Zurich or rent a private jet in Zurich, will get the best gold-plated service possible.
+With such a high approval rating for commercial travelers, A-list travelers who charter a private jet to Zurich or rent a private jet in Zurich, will get the best gold-plated service possible.

 Perhaps that’s why two of the most important and elite annual events in the world are held near Zurich.

 The World Economic Forum is held every year during the third week in January in Davos, which is located in the Swiss Alps about two hours southeast of Zurich.
-At 5,118 feet, it is Europe’s highest city and an appropriate gathering place for the more that 2,500 of the world’s loftiest people in business, government and society.
+At 5,118 feet, it is Europe’s highest city and an appropriate gathering place for more than 2,500 of the world’s loftiest people in business, government, and society.
 They meet to discuss major global issues and crises and to brainstorm ways to solve them.